Rothenberg CURED Lab

 PPI-Responsive Esophageal Eosinophilia

 Esophageal eosinophilia can be resistant or responsive to proton pump inhibitors (PPI), representing eosinophilic esophagitis (EoE) if it is resistant and PPI-responsive esophageal eosinophilia (PPI-REE) if it is responsive.
-A recent, collaborative study by the Rothenberg and Wen Labs shows significant molecular overlap between EoE and PPI-REE transcriptomes, suggesting that these conditions have similar underlying mechanisms.
+Our research has shown significant molecular overlap between EoE and PPI-REE transcriptomes, suggesting that these conditions have similar underlying mechanisms.
 A major research question being pursued is how PPIs can reverse esophageal eosinophilia and the pathogenetic relationship between EoE and PPI-REE.
+In this regard, we have shown PPIs have broad anti-inflammatory effects by triggering aryl hydrocarbon receptor signaling in esophageal epithelial cells (Journal of Allergy and Clinical Immunology, 2021).
 Read More

 EoE Diagnosis is Invasive